History of Skirt

 balenciaga-jupe-portefeuille-runway-magazine History of Skirt by Runway Magazine

-The sarong, a piece of cloth wrapped around the lower part of the body and tied at the level of the hips
+6. The Sarong: A versatile piece of clothing worn in various cultures, the sarong is a rectangular piece of cloth wrapped around the lower part of the body and tied at the level of the hips.
+It is known for its comfort and ease of wear in warm climates.

 kate-middleton-runway-magazine History of Skirt by Runway Magazine